 Western Washington has such a mild climate that rodents aren’t ‘froze-out’ in our winters or ‘dried out’ in our summers.
 The vast increase in rats in, not only Seattle, but also much of Pierce, King and Snohomish counties, has everything to do with another factor also covered in new stories—increased human populations.
 However, it’s not only about the sheer number of people, but how we’ve changed the landscape.

-Cascade Pest Control has a unique view on the huge population growth of rats and the displacement of other species over our last 40 years of providing rodent control services in the Seattle region:
+Cascade Pest Control has a unique view on the huge population growth of rats and the displacement of other species over our last 40 years of providing rodent and rat control services in the Seattle region:

 - We already have ideal climate conditions, even when accounting for local climate change.